Anke Brunn: Member of Parliament

-She was a member of the State Parliament of North Rhine-Westphalia from July 26, 1970, to January 28, 1981, and from 1985 to 2010.
-There she was deputy chairwoman of the SPD parliamentary group (politics) in the state parliament from 1979 to 1981.
+She was a member of the Landtag of North Rhine-Westphalia from July 26, 1970, to January 28, 1981, and from 1985 to 2010.
+There she was deputy chairwoman of the SPD parliamentary group in the state parliament from 1979 to 1981.

 From 1981 to 1983, she was a member of the Berlin House of Representatives, during which time she was deputy chairwoman of the SPD parliamentary group.

 Public offices and honorary posts

 Brunn held office from January to June 1981 as Senator for Youth, Family and Sport in the Senate of Berlin under Regenting Mayor Hans-Jochen Vogel (SPD).

-From June 5, 1985, to June 9, 1998, she was North Rhine-Westphalia's Minister for Science and Research in the Minister President government of Johannes Rau Johannes Rau (SPD) State Government.
+From June 5, 1985, to June 9, 1998, she was North Rhine-Westphalia's Minister for Science and Research in the government of Johannes Rau.

 Brunn is chairwoman of the supervisory board of KölnMusik GmbH and was chairwoman of the Gesellschaft für Zeitgenössischen Tanz NRW from 2001 to 2014.